01618830666

 A Brief History of Japanese Knotweed

 Japanese Knotweed, or Fallopia japonica, originally hails from Eastern Asia, specifically Japan, China, and Korea.
-Its ornamental characteristics and rapid growth made it an attractive choice for Western horticulturists during the 19th century.
-But little did they realize that this seemingly harmless plant would turn into one of the most invasive species in Europe and North America.
+Its ornamental characteristics and rapid growth made it attractive for Western horticulturists during the 19th century.
+But little did they realise that this seemingly harmless plant would turn into one of the most invasive species in Europe and North America.

 Why is Japanese Knotweed a Concern?